ziggle-ai/.github/README.md

 2. Chunk based embedding and similarity score.
 (Further task)

 > Search
 1. There are several similarity search machanisms.
 And the most popular three similarity formulas are euclidian, cosine similarity, and dot product.
 As the main target was to detect the almost same article, the ** dot product** which considers not only the direction but also the magnitude that proportionate to the text length was selected as the matrix for calculating the text similarity

+### 2. Deadline Detection
+> Data Preparation
+We aimed to conduct transfer learning with pre-trained large language models.
+Since there is no training dataset of which the goal is to extract the deadline information from a given document, we prepared the training dataset by inferencing the deadline with our Ziggle's document data.

+> Select a Model / Training library
+Since the lack of resource ... (continue)

 # 5. System evaluation (500 words)
 > Several local base model, and compare their score and cost